Neil Wallis: Early life

 Wallis was born in Lincolnshire.
 His mother, from Liverpool, served with the Women's Auxiliary Air Force in the war.

 He attended Skegness Grammar School.
-Wallis left school with four O Levels, an AS Level and an A Level, from Boston College.
+Wallis left school with four O Levels, and an A Level, from Boston College.

 He grew up at 32 Tarran Way in Skegness, the son of John William Canning Wallis.
 His father had worked as a steward on liners in the Merchant Navy from 1935 to 1947 and 1953 to 1955.
 His brother Ian, and Ian's wife, also went to the grammar school, and married in February 1973.
 Another brother was Bruce.

 Aged 19 in December 1969, Wallis appeared at Skegness magistrates, charged with joint burglary and theft, and joint burglary with intent.
 At Lincoln court, in January 1970, Wallis pleaded guilty.
 The head of Skegness CID, Detective Chief Inspector Robert Davidson originally from Girvan in South Ayrshire, thought that Wallis was a 'good boy'.
 Wallis was put on probation for three years, and told to mix with better people.